2nd grade artwork

 I have been going to the ant all day, trying to observe her ways so that I can kill her.
 Continue reading

 They’re back.
 I had forgotten about the yearly ant invasion of my kitchen pantry until this morning, when I saw the familiar black parade streaming under the door, up the wall, and onto the shelves.
 In my panic, I could not remember what I had done last year to stop the flow.
 I remember trying internet advice which, in my desperation, seemed plausible.
 (My favorite was “ants won’t cross a line of chalk.”
 Continue reading

 Sometimes a dogwood is just a dogwood*

-I took a guided wildflower hike yesterday.
-Unknown factors prevented all other registered participants from showing up, so I had the guide all to myself.
-The walk is up, over, and down a steep ridge rich with overlapping ecosystems: it begins with meadow, orchard, and pond; strolls along a creekbed and drystone slave wall; takes a mini detour through a cedar glade, and then climbs from beech-maple to oak-hickory forest along a burped-up bit of the Highland Rim.
+At yesterday’s wildflower hike, none of the other registered participants showed up, so the leader was all mine.
+The walk is up, over and down a steep ridge, quilted in overlapping habitats.
+It begins with the nature sanctuary’s meadow and pond, stumbles along a creekbed and drystone slave wall, doglegs through a cedar barren, and then climbs from beech-maple to oak-hickory along a burped-up bit of the Highland Rim before it drains into the old orchard.
 Continue reading

 from generation to generation: Passover bagels

 Passover bagels?
 Isn’t that an oxymoron?
 Nope.
 And believe me, they are so unlike real bagels, they will not induce any guilt or doubt about the Spirit of the Law in those who may be prone to such feelings about fluffy kosher for Passover baked goods.
 These bagels are heavy, sweet lumps devoid of all fluffiness, and are in every respect, kosher.

 When Dead Nana was very much alive, she contributed Pesach bagels to every seder.
 They take the place of yeast rolls on the table, and are lovely at soaking up the juice from Aunt Bobbie’s brisket.
 At dairy breakfasts, straight from the oven, Continue reading